 Parcels can be tracked using the Paxi App or their website.
 Paxi offers R500 insurance per parcel.

 To prevent tearing, we recommend Paxi users not to overpack their bags.
 Paxi is also not great for fragile items.
-Other potential problems that customers complain about is parcels getting lost and opened parcels/bags.
+Other potential problems that customers complain about are parcels getting lost and opened parcels/bags.
 Paxi points often have long queues.

 PUDO (which is short for “Pick Up, Drop Off”) is a smart locker delivery system that is used to deposit and collect parcels.
-Similarly to DSV Lockers, this courier option allows senders to order a locker where parcels are dropped off, transported to the desired location, whereafter it is collected from another locker by the recipients.
+Similarly to DSV Lockers, this courier option allows senders to order a locker where parcels are dropped off, and transported to the desired location, whereafter it is collected from another locker by the recipients.